laitifranz/traiNreal/README.md

 3. Select the animation object (teal triangle)
 4. Copy and paste the animation in another folder dedicated to animations
 5. :warning: Be aware that some animations could have the *Loop Time* checkbox selected.
 This is essential for some animations that needs to be repeat forever
 6. Create an *Animation Controller* by right-click on the [Controller folder](Assets/Resources/Animations/Controller) and choose *Create*.
-You need this because you have to create a step-by-step animations plan for you characters (see examples provided by us [here](Assets/Resources/Animations/Controller))
+You need to do this because you have to create a step-by-step animations plan for you characters (see [examples](Assets/Resources/Animations/Controller) provided by us)
-7. Add your sequence of animations in the *Animation Controller* ([tutorial here](https://youtu.be/m8rGyoStfgQ))
+7. Add your sequence of animations in the *Animation Controller* ([tutorial](https://youtu.be/m8rGyoStfgQ))

 ### AR Implementation :goggles:
-We exploit the NRSDK provided by Nreal (https://developer.nreal.ai/download).
+We exploit the NRSDK provided by Nreal on [developer.nreal.ai/download](https://developer.nreal.ai/download).
 The SDK package is already included in our project, therefore you should run it without reinstalling it.

-If you would like to update the NRSDK (the version provided by us is available in the README file [here](Assets/NRSDK/README.md)), follow these steps:
+If you would like to update the NRSDK (you can check the version of the NRSDK that we used in the [README](Assets/NRSDK/README.txt) file), follow these steps:
 1. Download the new version from the official site of Nreal
 2. Open your project in Unity
 3. Right click on ```Assets > Import Package > Custom Package ```